94 is the average number of attacks on a website a day!

-Use the firewall to monitor and control the incoming traffic.
-The firewall will shield your website from the unwanted traffic and make sure all back-end ports are blocked.
+Use the firewall to monitor and control incoming traffic.
+The firewall will shield your website from unwanted traffic and make sure all back-end ports are blocked.

 You can also use it together with your intrusion prevention software (e.g. Fail2Ban).
 In such a way firewall will ban IPs of those users who fail to enter the right login and password in a limited amount of attempts within a set timeframe (e.g. more than 3 wrong passwords in one minute).

-The firewall will also prevent attacks at your network infrastructure.
+The firewall will also prevent attacks on your network infrastructure.
 It will block the server and individual components, e.g. your database.

 Scan for Viruses